I love Roth IRAs. In fact, with Halloween here, I wish I could give them out as candy to kids that come to my door.

-Even though there are often a lot of questions (and debates) around the best ways to save for retirement and whether Roth (after-tax) or Traditional (pre-tax) retirement accounts are better, there is no doubt that having a mix of both taxable and tax-free accounts can be a good thing.
-In this blog, we’ll explain how some of you may be able to achieve Roth tax benefits that you previously thought were inaccessible.
+Though there are often a lot of questions (and debates) around the best ways to save for retirement and whether Roth (after-tax) or Traditional (pre-tax) retirement accounts are better, there is no doubt that having a mix of both taxable and tax-free accounts can be a good thing.
+In this blog, we’ll explain how you may be able to achieve Roth tax benefits that you thought were inaccessible.

 If you find yourself in these two situations, then this blog is for you: